epistemeepistemeepistemedoxadoxadoxa/ipynBook/README.md

 If you’ve already activated your venv, it should show up as something like:
 Python 3.x.x ('venv': venv)
+It'll also usually have a star  next to it.

 <img width="616" alt="Screenshot 2025-03-26 at 7 03 08 PM" src="https://github.com/user-attachments/assets/e076f650-a5e8-4d9b-bd03-654b3cf512bf" />